✔ No account fees or minimums ✔ Up to 4.20% APY

 Old and New Money Lessons

-What lessons can we learn from old and new money?
+What can one learn from comparing old and new money?
 Even if you are not wealthy, you can learn some valuable life and financial lessons from considering the difference.

 • It’s important to analyze your spending.
 Many people who come into wealth quickly don’t take adequate steps to protect their funds and invest it wisely.
-Horror stories of lottery winners losing everything should be enough to remind us that — if we come into a large amount of money suddenly — we should take the time with a finance professional to build out our money management goals.
+Horror stories of lottery winners losing everything should be enough to serve as a reminder that — if a person comes into a large amount of money suddenly — they should take the time with a finance professional to build out their money management goals.
 Doing so may ensure your wealth grows, rather than runs out.

 • Stereotypes aren’t everything.
 Reflecting on the differences between old and new money, it’s important to note that these are merely stereotypes, and not everyone fits the bill.
 Just as one hopes that others don’t judge us before they know us, the discussion of old vs. new money is a reminder not to form assumptions about someone until you get to know them.